Economic and Political Overview

 Main Sectors of Industry

-The industrial sector is not very developed and contributes 27.7% of GDP, employing 17.7% of the labour force.
-43.6% of Panama land is forest land, so logging is a big industry in the country.
-The main industrial activities are in agribusinesses, dairy, sugar refining, apparel manufacturing, petroleum products, chemicals, paper and paper products, printing, furniture and building.
-Given the country's large mineral reserves, mining is the fastest growing industry in Panama.
-In 2022, the industry sectors that registered the highest growth rates were construction, brewing, and sugar milling
+The industrial sector is not very developed and contributes 27.8% of GDP, employing 17.5% of the labour force.
+More than 40% of Panama's land is forest land, so logging is a big industry in the country.
+The main industrial activities are agribusinesses, sugar refining, apparel manufacturing, petroleum products, chemicals, paper and paper products, printing, furniture, and building.
+Despite internal diversification, the industrial sector remains highly dependent on imports, relying on foreign equipment and software.
+Over two-thirds of the inputs used in Panamanian industry are imported.
+The manufacturing sector as a whole accounts for only 5% of GDP.

-Panama's economy is pegged to the dollar and the service industry is the biggest in the country, accounting for 66% of Panama’s GDP and employing 67.9% of the workforce.
+Panama's economy is pegged to the dollar and the service industry is the biggest in the country, accounting for 67.3% of Panama’s GDP and employing 67.8% of the workforce.
 Transport is the most important sector of the service industry, as it comprises the Panama Canal - the government’s chief revenue source.
-Other well-developed sectors are logistics, banking, the Colón Free Zone (a focal point for foreign investment in the manufacturing industry), insurance, container ports, boat registrations and tourism.
-Panama is also an important country for off-shore banking services.
-In 2022, the services sector showed a steady recovery following the pandemic, mainly led by the activity in the Panama Canal and a significant boost in tourism.
+Other well-developed sectors are logistics, banking, the Colón Free Zone (a focal point for foreign investment in the manufacturing industry), insurance, container ports, boat registrations, and tourism.
+Panama is also an important country for offshore banking services.

 Breakdown of Economic Activity By Sector Agriculture Industry Services